frangente/gdown-async/README.md

 To each command, you can also pass the following optional arguments:

 - `--quiet` or `-q`: Suppress all output except for errors (default: `False`).
-- `--force`: Overwrite existing files (default: `False`).
+- `--force` or `-f`: Overwrite existing files (default: `False`).
 If this flag is not set, the program will skip downloading files that already exist in the output directory (no check is made to verify that the existing file is the same as the one being downloaded, only the filename is checked).

 ## License